Dinner with Neil Armstrong

 Similar to the industrial revolution Armstrong talked about, Russia's Sputnik — the first artificial satellite of the Earth — sparked the information revolution.
 Sputnik 1 launched in 1957, and it made the U.S. realize that it had fallen way behind in science and technology: the Russians were beating us.
 My alma mater, the Jet Propulsion Laboratory, responded to Sputnik with Explorer 1, launched just three and a half months later.
-It was not "just a satellite" — it had scientific instruments aboard to do (yes!) basic research: it found the Van Allen radiation belt (Van Allen designed the experiment that found the "belt" of radiation above the Earth's surface).
+It was not "just a satellite" — it had scientific instruments aboard to do (yes!) basic research: it found the Van Allen radiation belt (James Van Allen designed the experiment that found the "belt" of radiation above the Earth's surface).

 The "space race" that followed propelled the U.S. into a tremendous period of knowledge: the U.S. space program needed a lot of engineers, astrophysicists, and other scientists who invented the technologies needed to get to the moon.
 It's not all Tang and Velcro: it led to leaps in computer science, communications, medicine, the Internet, and other advances that couldn't be anticipated any more than Tycho Brahe could have anticipated what his work would lead to.
 And it led to a gigantic increase in the quality of life for billions.